15 January - 18 February 2020

 Please state the following:

-- name, title, current position and workplace for the nominated person
+- name, title, current position and workplace for the nominated researcher

-- the competency the visiting professor is expected to bring to the host department
+- the competency the visiting researcher is expected to bring to the host department

 The nominated person’s CV and publication list

 Please attach a brief CV with full address details (including email address) and current position of the nominated researcher.
 Please also attach a publication list, divided up into Peer-reviewed articles, Other articles and Books.

 Please also note that no CV data or publications shall be entered elsewhere in the application.

 Please state the salary applied for the visiting professor (select the role “Participating researcher” in the table), both as a percentage of a full-time salary and as actual annual amount (including social security contributions and insurance).
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 Describe the nominated visiting professor’s costs of rent of housing or travel between Sweden and the home country on separate lines.
 Please state the amounts in Swedish krona, rounded to the nearest 1 000 SEK.

 Prisma will automatically add up the budget items listed in a table.
 The total amount applied for shall also include indirect costs.
 These shall be added to the table by the applicant (project leader).
 Here the applicant (project leader) can also add any additional costs that the activities entail (for which funding is not sought under this call).